wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Namespaces.md

 Namespaces group together classes and isolate them from classes in other namespaces.

-Namespaces are created by initialising a new OOML.Namespace instance with the DOM element containing the OOML class declarations.
+Namespaces are created by initialising a new OOML.Namespace instance with the DOM element containing the ooml class declarations.

 Here is an example of a namespace containing two (empty) classes: